A person can only use the title of Master Gardener Volunteer when:

 - To provide unbiased, research-based information from the University of Wisconsin, other Land Grant institutions, or the United States Department of Agriculture.

-- To refer all commercial horticultural calls to the respective UW-Extension agent.
+- To refer all commercial horticultural calls to the respective Extension staff.

 - To always use tact and to give constructive advice; never be disparaging of opinions or procedures.